elunna/nerfhack-changelog/README.md

 ## ARTIFACT CHANGES

 ### General artifact changes
-* Artifact weapons can now be dual-wielded (SLASH'EM)
-* Intrinsics are granted for both weapons accordingly.
-* Lawful and chaotic weapons cannot be two-weaponed (EvilHack)
 * Artifacts always blast you if they have the chance (instead of passing a 1 in 4 roll)
 * Artifact blasts inflict much more damage (SLASH'EM)
 * Increase rate of artifact drops slightly; allow lenses and amulets to generate as artifacts.